 - a.
-Position your cursor over a TAB staff line and manipulate the red (distance) and blue (line space) tabs per Section 7.4. - b.
-Select the Properties Tool and right-click into the staff that has been altered.
+Position your cursor over a TAB staff line and manipulate the red (distance) and blue (line space) tabs per Section 6.2.
+The next step will unify all TAB staffs. - b.
+Select "Staff Spacing" from the FILE menu.
+Or, select the Properties Tool and right-click into the staff that has been altered.
 Choose Line/Staff Spacing.

-In the "Copy settings to" menu, select "All Systems" and push "Copy".
+- c.
+In the "Copy settings to" menu, select "All Systems" and push "Copy". - d.
+Push "OK".
+All staves belonging to that part will adjust.